nashrajameel/nashrajameel/README.md

 - 👋 Hi, I’m @nashrajameel
 - 👀 I’m interested in coading ..
-- 🌱 I’m currently I'm currently focused on expanding my skills in Java programming.
+- 🌱 I’m currently  focused on expanding my skills in Java programming.
 As a new learner,Feel free to connect with me if you're also learning Java or if you have any tips or resources to share!
 - 📫 How to reach me via email jamilnashrah94@gamil.com

 <!---